Media ~ Blog ~ Bio ~ Links ~ Lessons ~ Knowledge ~ News ~ Activism ~ VNON Band

 At age 10, Gabe developed a taste for the macabre when he asked his mother to start reading him the disturbing writing of Edgar Allen Poe for bedtime stories.
 Hearing writings such as "The Tell Tale Heart", and poems like "The Raven" before bedtime began molding his thoughts.
 These literary inspirations also aided his vocabulary for his own writing, as well as fueled a growing fascination with the occult, supernatural and darker aspects of life.
 He spent much of his time writing, completing 40 page stories when he was only in 4th grade.

 Gabe's family split in 1986 and in 1990 at the age of 12, Gabe moved with his mother to the city of Santa Cruz, Northern California.
+He became heavily involved in theater productions being cast in the lead role through the majority of his junior high schooling.
 He became the lead singer of a death metal band at age 14 using his writing and lyrics as the catalyst.
 It was this experience that called for him to pick up the bass guitar to complete the band.
 Within 6 months Gabe was gigging and taking bass solo's.
 Along with this new found love, Gabe began lifting weights and training regularly along with beginning his first form of meditation.

 Before high school Gabe returned back to Southern California to live with his father.
 Gabe found himself practicing rigorously 12-16 hours a day, for months during the summer.
 With sporadic bass lessons and 5 years of "formal" self teaching, Gabe increased his musical tastes from his old love, bands like Deicide and Suffocation, to a diversity of artists such as Stevie Ray Vaughn, Weather Report and Bela Fleck and the Flecktones.
 This helped Gabe hone his skills in a wide arena of music from the "out" jazz of Art Tatum and Coltrane, to the repetative and groove oriented funk and R&B of Cameo and Zap.
 This would eventually prepare him for the myriad of top name music artists he would soon work with.